MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/zero-touch-app-install.md

 * The functionality supports an app.
 * User signs in to the app outside Teams using Azure AD identity, for example in a web app.

-Before you use the functionality, understand the following:
+Before you use the functionality, understand the following considerations:

 * The functionality adheres to all admin controls for app governance.
 * If the app doesn’t support the language that the user is using in Teams, the app’s default supported language is used.